stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Finally we provide several over-loaded accessors to lookup a work queue from the device:
+We implement several over-loaded accessors to lookup a work queue from the device:

 ```java
 /**